-- WRAGS is a scheme run by the WFGA for its members.
+- WRAGS is a Scheme run by the WFGA for the benefit of its members.

 - The Work and Retrain As a Gardener Scheme offers an opportunity to train part time in practical gardening skills in a working garden, as part of a gardening team or with an experienced Garden Owner.